hudson155/kairo/README.md

   and can be run as an application or as part of integration tests.
 - [kairo-sql-feature](./kairo-sql/feature):
-  Standardizes SQL access in Kairo using [Exposed](https://www.jetbrains.com/exposed/)'s lightweight & idiomatic ORM DSL, with support for async I/O using R2DBC.
+  Standardizes SQL access in Kairo using [Exposed](https://www.jetbrains.com/exposed/)'s lightweight & idiomatic ORM DSL